Meno

-Socrates challenges Meno's argument, often called "Meno's Paradox" or the "Learner's Paradox", by introducing the theory of knowledge as recollection (anamnesis).
+Socrates challenges Meno's argument, often called "Meno's Paradox", "Learner's Paradox", or the "Arabic Paradox", by introducing the theory of knowledge as recollection (anamnesis).
 As presented in the dialogue, the theory proposes that souls are immortal and know all things in a disembodied state; learning in the embodied is actually a process of recollecting that which the soul knew before it came into a body.
 Socrates demonstrates recollection in action by posing a mathematical puzzle to one of Meno's slaves.
 Subsequently, Socrates and Meno return to the question of whether virtue is teachable, employing the method of hypothesis.
-Near the end of the dialogue, Meno poses another famous puzzle, called "The Meno Problem" or "The Value Problem for Knowledge", which questions why knowledge is valued more highly than true belief.
+Near the end of the dialogue, Meno poses another famous puzzle, called "the Meno problem" or "the Value Problem for Knowledge", which questions why knowledge is valued more highly than true belief.
 In response, Socrates provides a famous and somewhat enigmatic distinction between knowledge and true belief.

 Characters

 Plato's Meno is a Socratic dialogue in which the two main speakers, Socrates and Meno (also transliterated as "Menon"), discuss human virtue: what it is, and whether or not it can be taught.
 Meno is visiting Athens from Thessaly with a large entourage of slaves attending him.
 Young, good-looking and well-born, he is a student of Gorgias, a prominent sophist whose views on virtue clearly influence that of Meno's.
 Early in the dialogue, Meno claims that he has held forth many times on the subject of virtue, and in front of large audiences.

-One of Meno's slaves also has a speaking role, as one of the features of the dialogue is Socrates' use of the slave to demonstrate his idea of anamnesis: certain knowledge is innate and "recollected" by the soul through proper inquiry.
+One of Meno's slaves also has a speaking role, as one of the features of the dialogue is Socrates' engagement with the slave to demonstrate his idea of anamnesis: certain knowledge is innate and "recollected" by the soul through proper inquiry.

-Another participant in the dialogue is Athenian politician Anytus, a prosecutor of Socrates with whom Meno is friendly.
+Another participant later in the dialogue is Athenian politician Anytus, later one of the prosecutors of Socrates, with whom Meno is friendly.